JabRef/jabref/CONTRIBUTING.md

 GitHub offers a good guide at [Editing files in another user's repository](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository).

 One can also add [callouts](https://just-the-docs.github.io/just-the-docs-tests/components/callouts/).

+## Getting a task assigned

+Comment on the issue you want to work at with `/assign-me`.
+GitHub will then automatically assign you.

 ## Pull Request Process